The Barfoots

 Barfoots enjoys a record-breaking sweetcorn season in the UK.
 Over 35 million cobs are harvested at the company’s farms in Hampshire and West Sussex.

-Sweetcorn harvesters
+Sweetcorn harvesters.

 2020